Khazul/roon-extension-deep-harmony-release/README.md

 | No X next to source device name | If you have a long Harmony hub name and/or activity name, then the X next to the external source control name is hidden so you cannot remove it.
 Use load defaults to reset the audio device settings.
 You will have to re-apply your chosen MQA, DSD and other settings. |

 # Change History

+## 2.0.1

+### Fixes
+ * Promise rejection warning when opening settings and no playlists have beeen setup preventing opening of settings view
+ * Initial state of debug switches not reflecting in dropdowns

 ## 2.0.0